 A real drag is the term used to describe your flying day when it's not going to plan.

-- DSM/DSM2/DSMX - a type of technology developed by Spektrum for their spread spectrum 2.4GHz rc systems.
+- DSM/DSM2/DSMX - a type of technology developed by Horizon Hobby for their spread spectrum 2.4GHz rc systems.
 Stands for Digital Spectrum Modulation, the '2' and the 'X' just being the updated versions of the original.
 Just one of many branded abbreviations for particular 2.4GHz rc technology names.

-- Dual rates - a feature of many rc systems, whereby the control surface deflection can be reduced while still maintaining full movement of the transmitter sticks.
+- Dual rates - a feature of many rc systems, whereby the control surface deflection can be reduced (or increased) while still maintaining standard movement of the transmitter sticks.
 With dual rates enabled, the airplane is less (or more) sensitive to control inputs.
 Typically dual rates are activated by flicking a toggle switch on the transmitter.